jobrunr/jobrunr/SECURITY.md

 | < 7.5.x | :x:                |

 > [!NOTE]
-> If you are a JobRunr Pro customer and cannot upgrade to a supported version, reach out to JobRunr Support and we will provide a backported security fix for the version you are running.
+> If you are a JobRunr Pro customer and cannot upgrade to a supported version, reach out to JobRunr Support and depending on your support contract, we can backport a security fix for your JobRunr Pro version.

 ## Reporting a Vulnerability